-The use of cameras, music players or any handheld equipment is not permitted whilst one the ice.
+The use of phones, cameras, music players or any handheld equipment is not permitted whilst one the ice.
 You may step off the ice to use such devices and return to your skating session after.

 Persons, who in the opinion of the Ice Marshals, represent a danger to themselves or others, will be asked to leave the rink.
 Persons who in the opinion of the Ice Marshals who have consumed alcohol or any other substance likely to impair their balance will not be allowed on the rink.

 Persons whose behaviour may be deemed as likely to cause offence to others will be asked to leave the rink.

 Skaters are not permitted to form trains whilst skating.